MukitCSTE/UVicSENG360Labs/lab10/index.md

 There are many clients that support OTR (none officially unfortunately...)
 If you have your laptop with you, the easiest would be for you to download one of them.
 See [https://otr.cypherpunks.ca/software.php](https://otr.cypherpunks.ca/software.php) (Try Adium on OS X)

-I have compiled a version of pidgin with the OTR pluggin.
+I have compiled a version of pidgin with the OTR plugin.
 Copy the file `/seng/seng360/pidgin/local.tar.gz` and uncompress it at the top level of your home directory.
 It will create a directory called `local` with many files inside it.

 To run it execute: